cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

  - Multiline strings with line breaks can be written with triple quotes
  - Strings are immutable
  - Strings are a sequence of Unicode characters and therefore can be treated like other sequences, such as lists and tuples
- - The backslash character is an escape character, to write a string literal with backslashes you need to escape them with r'\\'
+ - The backslash character is an escape character, to write a string literal with backslashes you need to escape them with \\\
- - if you preface the leading quote of a string with an r (meaning raw), there is no need to use r'\\'
+ - if you preface the leading quote of a string with an r (meaning raw), there is no need to use \\\